 Resources for Students

-Academic Advising: NMSU-A offers centralized academic advising on a drop-in basis or by appointment.
-Advisors provide academic advising services to all students and prospective students for programs offered at NMSU-A as well as advising information for students transferring to the Las Cruces campus.
-Academic Advisors provide pre-enrollment information, course selection assistance, degree plan requirements, and college transfer information.
+Academic Advising: NMSU-A offers centralized academic advising by appointment and on a walk-in basis.
+Advisors provide academic advising services to all students and prospective students for programs offered at NMSU-A as well as information for students transferring to the Las Cruces campus.
+They also provide pre-enrollment information, course selection assistance, degree plan requirements, and college transfer information.
 The Advisors also provide course approval verification to students enrolled in financial assistance programs such as Veterans Programs and other state and federally funded programs.
-Individuals may also contact Advisor-on-Line at firstname.lastname@example.org.
+Individuals can make appointments through Navigate, by contacting advisors through firstname.lastname@example.org. or by contacting NMSU-A Student Services at 575-439-3600.

 Academic Support Center: The Academic Support Center offers free assistance in writing, accounting, reading, various sciences, and mathematics.
-Tutors are available to assist students with problems or concerns that they may have in any of these subject areas.
-The Academic Support Center has day, evening, and weekend hours.
-The writing center also provides an online writing center service to students.
+Tutors are available to assist students with problems that they may have in any of these subject areas.
+The Academic Support Center has daily hours Monday-Saturday in the spring and fall semesters.
+Summer daily hours are Monday-Friday.
+Proctored exams are provided for students as per requirements from instructors.

-Bookstore: NMSU Alamogordo utilizes a virtual bookstore with Barnes & Noble located on the Las Cruces campus.
+Bookstore: NMSU Alamogordo utilizes a virtual bookstore with Follett located on the Las Cruces campus.
 Student are able to order textbooks online through the mynmsu portal using the registration tab.
 Textbook options include new and used purchases, rental and digital options.
-The direct link to the bookstore is www.nmsu-lascruces.bncollege.com.
-For more information or questions, contact the NMSU Main Campus Bookstore at (575) 646-4431.
+The direct link to the bookstore is https://www.bkstr.com/nmsustore For more information or questions, contact the NMSU Main Campus Bookstore at (575) 646-4431.

 Children on Campus: NMSU-A is an institution of higher education.
 Therefore, parents are urged to leave children at home and/or in the care of an adult.
 Children must ALWAYS be attended by a responsible adult when on campus.
 Leaving children unattended (on the patio, in the Student Union, in lounges, outside classrooms, etc.) is not permitted.
 Children are permitted in classrooms at the instructor’s discretion.
 Children must not be permitted to disrupt classes.

-Computer Centers: NMSU-A has four computer labs located in the Science Center, the Professional Technical Building, the Academic Support Center, and the Library.
+Computer Centers: NMSU-A has computer labs located in the Science Center, the Academic Support Center, and the Library.
 The labs are open to all registered students.
 Computer labs are open at varying times so check for posted hours in each location.
 Printer access and printing fee information can be found in the Tuition and Fees section of this catalog.
 All computer labs are equipped with computers to assist visually impaired students.
 Any student needing special computer needs must go through the campus Accessibilities Services Coordinator.
-The Computer Center web page is http://nmsua.edu/its.
+The Computer Center web page is https://alamogordo.nmsu.edu/tech-services/index.html.
+Current students may checkout a Windows or Mac laptop computer during the current semester for official school business and coursework.
+Software required for your courses may be able to be loaded so you can continue to work on assignments off campus.
+Students should check with the ICT department on the NMSU-Alamogordo campus for full details and availability.

 Degree Audit: Students have access to the Degree Audit System (STAR) available through their student online account at https://my.nmsu.edu.
 To self check progress toward a degree, students must select the college, the degree, and the year they meet the requirements.
 See an Advisor for assistance, if necessary.

 ID Cards: All students must have an NMSU-A ID card.
-Cards are available in the Office of Admissions & Records located in the Student Services building.
-The card is required to check books out of the library, allows students into school events, and gives a discount to students for some activities.
-The card contains the Banner Student ID Number.
+Cards are available in the Office of Student Services.
+The card is required to sign in at Student Services, check books out of the library, to allow students into school events, and provide a discount to students for some activities.
+This photo ID card contains the Banner Student ID Number.
 Students should have the number readily available for all activities and services on campus.

 Resource Centers: The Language Lab Resource Center provides tutoring and assistance in Spanish and German languages.

 Student Center: The Student Center serves as a central recreational and leisure area for the NMSU-A student population.
-It houses a TV room, Veterans lounge, a recreation room with game tables, a quiet study room, and work areas for student organizations.
-A conference room is available for student meetings and must be scheduled through the Student Government President.
+It houses a Veterans lounge, a recreation room with game tables and quiet study space.

-Student Conduct: The policies and procedures related to student conduct are published annually in the Student Handbook which is available free of charge to all students.
-The Vice President for Student Success serves as the NMSU-A Discipline Officer for student misconduct.
+Student Conduct: The Vice President for Student Success serves as the NMSU-A Discipline Officer for student misconduct.
 The Vice President for Academic Affairs serves as the Hearing Officer for academic misconduct.
-The Student Handbook can also be located on the web site http://nmsua.edu/students/.
+The Student Handbook can be found on the web site https://studenthandbook.nmsu.edu/.
+Please refer to these sections: Covid-19 Requirements, Student Social Code of Conduct, Academic Code of Conduct, and Title IX and Non-Discrimination.
+Contact Student Services at 575-439-3716 for information on Student Organization.

 Student Holds - Satisfactory Progress Hold: Academic degree-seeking students who place into developmental courses in Math, English, and Reading must complete the required developmental coursework with a grade of C- or better before the completion of 24 credits.
 If a student does not meet that requirement, the student will have a hold put on his or her record and must meet with an academic advisor before registration can take place.